rbangamm/fiddlr/README.md

 ## Background

-I originally thought of this idea when trying to find a Python IDE online that allowed sharing of code revisions, but couldn't find one that didn't require signing up.
+I originally thought of this idea when trying to find a Python IDE online that allowed for sharing and updating code revisions, but couldn't find one that didn't require signing up.
 I also needed a playground to try out tech stacks I want more experience with.

 ## Running Locally